1inch/1inch-sdk-go/DEVELOPMENT.md

 ### Type generation

 Type generation is done using the `generate_types.sh` script.
-To add a new swagger file or update an existing one, place the swagger file in `swagger-static` and run the script.
-It will generate the types file and place it in the appropriately-named sub-folder inside the `client` directory
+To add a new openapi file or update an existing one, place the openapi file in `openapi` and run the script from the root of the project.
+It will generate the types files for all openapi specs and place them in the appropriately-named sub-folder inside the `generatedtypes` directory.

-### Swagger file formatting
+### OpenAPI file formatting

-For consistency, Swagger files should be formatted with `prettier`
+For consistency, openapi files should be formatted with `prettier`

 This can be installed globally using npm: